 This Selective Program has a competitive entry selection process based on a competitive point system.
 Application requirements are included in the description below.

+The program prepares the graduate to provide compassionate patient-centered care, to be a patient safety advocate, and to be a member of the health care team in various health care settings.
 This intensive three semester program offers classroom instruction and related clinical practice in the four basic areas of nursing care: adults, mothers and newborns, children, and the elderly.
 Graduates of this program will have a wide array of opportunities for providing nursing care for patients in structured health care settings.
 Patients cared for by Vocational Nurses typically are experiencing common, well-defined health problems with predictable outcomes.
-Students seeking entry in the Vocational Nursing program must file a program specific application and complete additional admission procedures as required (see VN advisor for specific criteria, courses and procedures).
+Students seeking entry in the Vocational Nursing program must file a program specific application and complete additional admission procedures as required.
+(Please see a VN advisor for specific criteria, courses and procedures).

 All applicants must: